Government Museum Chennai – Timings, Tickets, Things to See & Tips

 Overview

-Founded in 1851, it is the second oldest museum in India, founded after the Indian Museum in Kolkata.
+Government Museum Chennai was founded in 1851 and is the second oldest museum in India, founded only after the Indian Museum in Kolkata.

 The Museum complex is majestic (reflecting imperial times) and consists of 6 buildings and 46 galleries, covering around 16.25 acres.